Detective Chinatown (web series): Season 1

 Shooting began in December 2018 and lasted 114 days, with total length of more than 2000 hours shooting.
 Filming locations included Bangkok, Kaohsiung, and Tokyo.
 The largest scene film utilized more than 800 actors at once, with the set area exceeding 11,000 square meters.
 Shooting also mobilized military helicopters and a Boeing 747 for specific scenes.

 Season 2

-Shooting began in August 7, 2022 and finished on the October 7, 2022.
+Shooting began on August 7, 2022 and finished on October 7, 2022.
 Filming locations included Shenzhen, Guangdong province, Jiangmen and Macau.

 Original soundtrack

 Season 1

 The original soundtrack to season 1 was released on January 1, 2020 by Yitong Productions.
 A total of 53 tracks were released.